Echo-Stream/terraform-aws-control/README.md

 | ui_user_pool_endpoint | Endpoint of the UI cognito user pool |
 | ui_user_pool_id | The ID of the UI cognito user pool |

-### CI/CD for Publish Module (.github/workflows/publish.yml)
-- To publish the module, merge/checkout changes from `main` to branch named like `vX.X.X`
-- Merging changes into a already existing versioned branch will publish new code on same version.

 ### Usage
 ```
 module "control" {